tarides/ocaml.nvim/README.md

 #### 2- Add `ocamllsp` server in the LSP configuration

-If you are using the native LSP please refer th the [official documentation](https://neovim.io/doc/user/lsp.html) for the installation.
+If you are using the native LSP please refer to the [official documentation](https://neovim.io/doc/user/lsp.html) for the installation.

-If you are using a plugin giving you a set of LSP configuration like [`nvim-lspconfig`](https://github.com/neovim/nvim-lspconfig), please refer to it respective documentation.
+If you are using a plugin giving you a set of LSP configuration like [`nvim-lspconfig`](https://github.com/neovim/nvim-lspconfig), please refer to its respective documentation.

 #### 3- Add `ocaml.nvim` to your configuration